azzamsa/py3s-salaah-time/README.md

 - Show remaining salaah time (toggled with mouse click)
 - Change module color when reached thresholds of remaining time

+## Installation

+Put this file in one of [py3status custom module location][1] such as `~/.config/i3status/py3status`, then add proper configuration in your i3status config.

 ## Docs

 See the docs string